carycorreia/GCD_Course_Assignment/README.md

 ##GCD_Course_Assignment
 =====================

+### Table of Contents:
+ 1. Introduction
+ 2. Overview
+ 3. Course Project Objectives
+ 4. Setting up the code on your computer
+ 5. Pseudo Code and Walk Through
+ 6. Original README.txt notes

 ### Introduction:
 This repository houses the programming assignment for Coursera's Getting and Cleaning Data course project.
 The repository has the following items enclosed: